-This painting is included in 'Emergence & Transformation', since it serves as both a reminder and a warning that we must stay vigilant as we emerge from lockdown, or potential tragedy may befall us.
-As we emerge, we must not forget that the crisis is not over yet.
-Chris Gollon’s 'Orpheus and Eurydice' is a reminder that although the world is returning to some normality and it is tempting to stop, turn around and embrace those whom we love, we must keep our eyes fixed on the path ahead and keep moving forward in order to protect the future.
+This painting is included in 'Emergence & Transformation- Revisted', since it serves as both a reminder and a warning that during the global pandemic we must stay vigilant whenever we leave home, or potential tragedy may befall us.
+Whenever we emerge from our dwellings, every human interaction or surface encountered brings potential danger, yet we yearn to behave normally.
+Chris Gollon’s 'Orpheus and Eurydice' is a reminder that sadly we must not always embrace those whom we love, we must keep our eyes fixed on the path ahead and keep moving forward in order to protect the future.

 Artist's studio & IAP Fine Art

 2020: 'Emergence & Transformation, on-line exhibition, IAP Fine Art